Here is a list of frequently asked questions (FAQ) about the

 - What do I get with my membership?

-You get access to member-only sections of the website, the right to participate in official tournaments, the right to volunteer for or stand for election to our committees, and the right to have your club and tournament accomplishments officially recognized.
+You get access to member-only sections of the website, access to a licensed electronic copy of OTCWL2014 for use in NASPA Zyzzyva, access to the NASPA Store where you can buy a printed copy of OTCWL2014 and tournament equipment, the right to participate in official tournaments, the right to volunteer for or stand for election to our committees, and the right to have your club and tournament accomplishments officially recognized.

 - Do I get a printed membership card?